xrexonx/electron-soundcloud-player/README.md

 # Clone this repository
 $ git clone https://github.com/xrexonx/electron-soundcloud-player.git && cd electron-soundcloud-player

-# Install dependencies and run the app
+# Install dependencies and maybe take some coffee if you like.
-$ npm i # Take some coffee...
+$ npm i

 # Compile and run the app
 $ npm run compile && npm start